monarchs-ice/monarchs/docs/source/installation.rst

     python -m venv monarchs_env

-and then activating (on Linux) via:
+and then activating (on Windows) via:

 .. code-block:: console

     ./monarchs_env/Scripts/activate

-or on Windows via:
+or on Linux via:

 .. code-block:: console